truemagic-coder/nemo-agent/README.md

 ## How It Works

-NemoAgent uses the Mistral-Nemo language model to interpret your task description.
+Nemo Agent uses the Mistral-Nemo language model to interpret your task description.
 It generates a project structure and necessary files based on the task.
 The AI writes Python code to implement the requested functionality.
-NemoAgent can execute various development tasks like creating virtual environments, installing dependencies, and running tests.
+Nemo Agent can execute various development tasks like creating virtual environments, installing dependencies, and running tests.

 ## Requirements
 * Python 3.12.4 or higher